microsoft/AzureTipsAndTricks/blog/tip34.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 34 - Working with the Azure CLI using a Mac"
+title: "Tip 34 - Working with the Azure CLI using a Mac"
 excerpt: "Learn how to work with the Azure CLI 2.0 using a Mac"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-10-16 17:00:00
 ---

-## Working with the Azure CLI using a Mac
+#### Working with the Azure CLI using a Mac

 The **Azure CLI 2.0** provides a command-line experience for managing Azure resources.
 You can use it with Azure Cloud Shell which sits inside your web browser, or you can install it on macOS, Linux, and Windows.
 In this post, we'll install it on a Mac.
-{: .notice--info}

 My preferred way to work with the Azure CLI 2.0 on a Mac is to have [Homebrew](https://brew.sh/) installed.
 Basically, homebrew is a package manager for Mac that makes it easy to install application.